mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 	# Multiple R-squared:  0.1154,	Adjusted R-squared:  0.097

+So maybe thinking that people in cities result for the bulk of a state's energy consumption is more of a conventional wisdom that strong correlation.
+A plot of the model to explore further and see if anything was missed in the assumptions.

 ![lm plot](plots/03-energy.metro.mod.jpeg)

-And thought I'd return to the original ggplot and add a linear model line, as well as some annotations on the outliers and two extreme values.
+Additionally I thought I'd return to the original ggplot and add a linear model line and some annotations on the outliers and two extreme values within the confidence region.
+My thinking here is that there might be clues to a stronger predictor of energy consumption in the outlier attributes.

 ![lm plot annotated](plots/02-energy.model-lm-anno-02.png)